hyunho98/portfolio-website/src/content/work/ad-space.md

 ## Extras

-This app was built using Delegated Types to manage different types of Users in the backend, a blog post explaining this can be found [here](https://dev.to/hyunho98/utilizing-delegated-types-to-manage-multiple-types-of-users-52da)
+This app was built during my time with Flatiron School to demonstrate my creative problem solving ability through the creation of a full stack application that uses techniques not taught in the Flatiron Full Stack Engineering curriculum.
+My research lead me to the use of Delegated Types to manage different types of Users in the backend, a blog post explaining this can be found [here](/work/)